christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \todo{If time, denote this as an algo}

 We continously observe and register the delays of out-of-order events in the stream and set the window size in a way that it covers the $p_{C}$ percentile of these delays, including an additional tolerance area (such as 20% of this timeframe).
 We choose the percentile so we can exclude outliers, as shown in figure \ref{fig:ooo-distribution}.
-We don't recommend to choose a value of 100%, as if any outlier occurs (due to a node fault or other exceptional delays), it would render the inconsistency window too long, thus denying any near-real-time properties.
+We don't recommend to choose a value of 100%, as if any outlier occurs (due to a node fault or other extreme delays), it would render the inconsistency window too long, thus denying any near-real-time properties.

 <!--
 This is still not suitable for every use cause, though.
 For instance, a consistency probability of 99.999% would mean that there is a chance of one in a million that there is a out-of-order event arriving before the inconsistency window, and due to the exponential distribution of the delay of event insertions, this is nearly the chance that it is read in recent time windows.
 In high-volume financial transactions, this is still not tolerable.